 Admin Volunteer of the Year Award – Diane Marcus

 New Volunteer of the Year Award – Barbara Taylor

 Receptionist Volunteer of the Year Award – Teresa Frazier

 Hunger Hero of the month

-Thank you so much Barbara, for all you give to the community
+Thank you so much Arnold, for all you give to the community!